HelpWithDIY HelpWithDIY HelpWithDIY

 • Concrete Industrial: For urban loft styles, concrete-look quartz gives you that raw, industrial feel without the porosity issues of real concrete.

-• Waterfall Edges: Quartz is ideal for popular waterfall edges where the material continues down the sides of islands, creating a seamless, flowing look.
+• Waterfall Edges: A quartz countertop is ideal for popular waterfall edges where the material continues down the sides of islands, creating a seamless, flowing look.

 • Solid Colors: From pure whites to midnight blacks, quartz comes in solid colors that work beautifully in modern kitchens where clean lines matter most.